leeky-mem/useful-code-snippets/README.md

-A collection of usefull code, which I wrote and are not worth to create a separate repo for.
+A collection of usefull code snippets, which are not worth to create a separate repo for.